LorisSigrist/vite-plugin-partial/README.md

 - `plugin` Contains the actual plugin
 - `example` Is a vite app using the plugin

-We use (will) jest for unit-tests and cypress for e2e tests.
+We use vitest for unit-tests and (will use) cypress for e2e tests.